May 14, 2024

 Familiarize yourself with the rules and conditions that govern these games, as these rules are the building blocks of your strategy.

-Example: Sequencing Set - Consider a sequencing set where you have to arrange objects in a specific order, like arranging books on a shelf.
+Example: Sequencing Set - Consider a sequencing set where you have to arrange objects in a specific order, like organizing books on a shelf.
 Understand the rules, such as "Book A must be placed before Book B," and visualize how these rules affect the order.

 One key skill in Analytical Reasoning is efficient diagramming.
 Freshers should practice creating clear, organized diagrams representing the game's information.
 This visual aid helps in better comprehension and quicker problem-solving.